 According to him, it is very difficult to use this apparatus in reconnaissance, and even more so in sabotage actions.
 After all, this device is controlled by wires and will not go far from the ship.
 “It’s quite difficult to sabotage with it,” says Sergei Kulik.

 At the same time, according to his data, the deep-water robot "Tiger" can be used both for inspection and for damage to underwater gas and oil pipelines.

 The fleet equipment was not coordinated by the British vehicles with the Ukrainian side

 According to information from Ukrainian military sources, the Russians did not agree with the official Kiev on the issue of equipping the Black Sea Fleet with British deep-sea robots.
 The same was confirmed by the head of the Russian Black Sea Fleet Information Support Group, Captain 1, Vyacheslav Trukhachev.

 According to him, this does not need to be done, because underwater robots are not weapons.
 “This is life-saving equipment.
 And we got it not yesterday, but much earlier.
 Indeed, it is new for us and is now in the process of development.
 In general, this equipment, and it is not a weapon, "- said Vyacheslav Trukhachev.

-At the same time, he said that he did not have information about when the modernized Su-24M attack aircraft would arrive at the Russian Black Sea Fleet.
-In the first half of July, Major-General Alexander Otroshchenko, chief of the naval aviation of the Black Sea Fleet, in an interview with the fleet newspaper "Flag of the Motherland" stated that the new aircraft would be transferred to the Crimea at the end of this month.
+However, he said that he did not have information about when the modernized Su-24M attack aircraft would arrive on the Russian Black Sea Fleet.
+In the first half of July, the head of the marine aviation Black Sea Fleet Major General Alexander Otroshchenko in an interview with the naval newspaper "Flag of the Homeland" said that new planes will be transferred to the Crimea at the end of this month.

 The Black Sea Fleet Informational Support Group also does not report on coordination with the official Kiev on this issue.